Why “Good Content” Doesn’t Turn Into Pipeline

 It’s easy to overlook because it doesn’t look like “content.”
 It looks like messy in-between text exchanges.
 But that’s usually the closest you’ll get to how someone actually describes what they’re dealing with when they’re in it.

-You see more B2B leaders talking about this now, especially as AI search and LLMs become part of how buyers explore options.
+And honing in on that translation gap matters as AI search and LLMs become part of buyers’ exploration.
 The content that gets picked up, surfaced, and shared tends to mirror how people naturally phrase the problem.
 When it doesn’t, it’s easy to skip over, even if the idea itself is solid.

 So the work isn’t always coming up with something new.
-Sometimes it’s just paying closer attention to what’s already been said, and having the courage to use it, even when it feels a bit less polished than what you’d normally write.
+Sometimes it’s just paying closer attention to what’s already been said, and having the courage to use it, even if it feels a bit less polished than what you’d normally write.

 You can get someone to agree with you and still not get chosen.